wearelighthouse/editorial-style-guide/README.md

 - **Put important information first.** You don't know how far through the content readers will go, so make sure the key points are at the start of the piece.
 - **Avoid overused terms and jargon.** The more a word is used, the less impact it has.
 Words like 'bespoke', 'unique' and 'disrupt' have been overused to the point that most readers will glaze over them.
 Other terms – 'facilitate', 'front-load', 'action' as a verb – are simply jargon versions of plain English words.
 Don't use them.
 - **Adjectives should only be used to add additional information.** Many people use adjectives to emphasise a point: 'he was a very powerful man', or 'it was a dark night'.
 Neither of these examples adds any new information, and both sentences are stronger if the adjectives are deleted.
 Only use adjectives that introduce new information: 'it was a stormy night'.
 Never use 'very'.

+## Specific terms

+- **Front end/back end**: Only hyphenate when used as an adjective ('front-end development', 'back-end architecture').
+Keep as separate words when using as a noun ('We spent 20 hours working on the front end', 'The back end still has a few bugs').